Authentication and Access Control for CloudFront

 For security reasons, we recommend that you use the root credentials only to create an administrator user, which is an IAM user with full permissions to your AWS account.
 Then, you can use this administrator user to create other IAM users and roles with limited permissions.
 For more information, see IAM Best Practices and Creating an Admin User and Group in the IAM User Guide.

 In addition to a user name and password, you can also generate access keys for each user.
 You can use these keys when you access AWS services programmatically, either through one of the several SDKs or by using the AWS Command Line Interface (CLI).
 The SDK and CLI tools use the access keys to cryptographically sign your request.
 If you don’t use the AWS tools, you must sign the request yourself.
-Amazon Route 53 supports Signature Version 4, a protocol for authenticating inbound API requests.
+CloudFront supports Signature Version 4, a protocol for authenticating inbound API requests.
 For more information about authenticating requests, see Signature Version 4 Signing Process in the AWS General Reference.

 IAM role – An IAM role is another IAM identity you can create in your account that has specific permissions.
 It is similar to an IAM user, but it is not associated with a specific person.
 An IAM role enables you to obtain temporary access keys that can be used to access AWS services and resources.
 IAM roles with temporary credentials are useful in the following situations: